 We are delighted you are considering applying to a Lethbridge College program.
 To ensure you are aware of the application and admission processes, please read through the information below.

 General Information

-An individual who has applied to a Lethbridge College program is referred to as an Applicant.
-Once an Applicant has accepted their Offer of Admission and paid the associated tuition deposit they are referred to as a Student.
+Applicant: An individual who has applied to a Lethbridge College program.

+Student: An applicant who has accepted their Offer of Admission and paid the associated tuition deposit.